Gisleburt/gecs/README.md

 GECs - Gisleburt's Electronic Components
 ========================================

-A collection of libraries that can be used for powering electronic components using [embedded-hal] interfaces.
+A collection of wrappers for electronic components using [embedded-hal] interfaces.

 ToDo:
 -----